 But what if you don't want to invest in the stock market?

 If for whatever reason you decide the stock market is not for you, there are other avenues to invest your money.
 For instance investing in real estate or in business - again, it should be for the long term.

 When it comes to investing in the stock market (or any other avenue for that matter), the past performance of the market is not an indication of future performance but historical trends matter.

-Also keep in mind the stock market and other avenues have their cycles; markets go up and down, there are recessions and depressions (imagine LOSING 40% of your portfolio) and booming economies as well (imaging GAINING 30% on your portfolio).
+Also keep in mind the stock market and other avenues have their cycles; markets go up and down, there are recessions and depressions (imagine LOSING 50%+ of your portfolio) and booming economies as well (imagine GAINING 50%+ on your portfolio).